youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 #### Integration into the STM32 Ecosystem

-STM32Cube.AI is software designed for deploying deep learning models on ST microcontrollers.
-We selected this platform for technical reasons.
-STM32Cube.AI converts the TFLite model into optimized C code for the STM32L4R9’s Cortex-M processor.
-This conversion uses hardware features like the floating-point unit (FPU), pipeline architecture, SIMD (Single Instruction, Multiple Data) capabilities, and loop unrolling.
-These optimizations improve execution speed on the microcontroller.
+STM32Cube.AI is a tool designed for deploying deep learning models on ST microcontrollers.
+We selected this platform for technical reasons, as it converts the TFLite model into optimized C code for the STM32L4R9’s Cortex-M processor.
+This conversion utilizes hardware features such as the floating-point unit (FPU), pipeline architecture, SIMD (Single Instruction, Multiple Data) capabilities, and loop unrolling.
+These optimizations significantly improve execution speed on the microcontroller.

 ### 3.3 Evaluation on Hardware Target

 #### PC-STM32 Communication Protocol

-To validate our embedded implementation, we developed a Python script that establishes bidirectional communication with the microcontroller via UART.
-The protocol includes essential technical elements:
+To validate our embedded implementation, we developed a Python script that establishes bidirectional communication with the microcontroller via the UART interface.
+The communication protocol consists of the following steps:

-1. The `synchronize_UART()` function implements a handshaking protocol ensuring proper synchronization between the PC and microcontroller before data transmission.
+1. The `synchronize_UART()` function implements a synchronization protocol ensuring correct data exchange between the PC and STM32 before transmission.

 ```
 def synchronize_UART(serial_port):